11 Years of Transforming Health Solutions

 • Provided implementation support for care models, integrating innovative MNCH products from private partners in the service delivery package of public health facilities in difficult geographies

-• Adopting a holistic “total market” approach to maximize comparative advantages of public and private health sectors in improving and sustaining access, quality, equity, and efficiency of MNCH markets.
+• Adopted a holistic “total market” approach to maximize comparative advantages of public and private health sectors to improve and sustain access, quality, equity, and efficiency of MNCH markets.

-• Promoting diversity and inclusion in the design and implementation of market-based solutions; ownership, and sustainability; fostering trust, shared values, joint problem-solving, and collaboration among market actors; and leveraging data use and evidence-based practices, innovations, and digital technologies to drive market improvements.
+• Promoted design and implementation of market-based solutions; ownership, and sustainability; fostering trust, shared values, joint problem-solving, and collaboration among market actors; and leveraged data use and evidence-based practices, innovations, and digital technologies to drive market improvements.

 rectangle-2